 Safety Precautions for Pellet Stoves

 - Use only recommended pellets.
-Confirm that you are using the correct type of pellets indicated in the manual (premium, standard and all others — classified by ash content) to help your stove operate safely and efficiently.
+Confirm that you are using the correct type of pellets recommended by the manufacturer (premium, standard and all others — classified by ash content) to help your stove operate safely and efficiently.
 Poor efficiency can lead to increased maintenance and poor performance.

-Buying Used Pellet Stoves
+Buying a Used Pellet Stove

 More Prepare & Prevent